Religion in Lebanon: Jews

-As of 2021, there are only 69 Jews remaining in Lebanon.
+As of 2023, the Jews in Lebanon make up the smallest recognized religious group, with merely, according to official statistics, 4000 persons or 0.11% of the population.
+However, these numbers are higher than in actuality due to unreported deaths.
+Efforts to locate Lebanese Jews are very rare.

 The majority of the remaining Jewish population is concentrated in Beirut.
 The Jewish community was traditionally located in Wadi Abu Jamil and Ras Beirut, with other communities in Chouf, Deir al-Qamar, Aley, Bhamdoun, and Hasbaya.

 Religion and society

 Religion and politics

+Religious map of Lebanon by municipality according to municipal elections data.

 Taymur Jumblatt visits Eastern Orthodox Christian religious leaders.

 The Maronite Catholics and the Druze founded modern Lebanon in the early eighteenth century, through a governing and social system known as the "Maronite-Druze dualism" in the Mount Lebanon Mutasarrifate.

 Religion plays a major role in politics.
 Some researchers describe the political system in Lebanon as "coming out of the womb of religion and politics".
-After the independence from France in 1943, the leaders of Lebanon agreed on the distribution of the political positions in the country according to religious affiliation, known as the National Pact.
-Since then, the President is always a Maronite Christian, the Prime Minister is at all times a Sunni Muslim and the Speaker of the Parliament must be a Shia Muslim.
+After independence from France in 1943, the leaders of Lebanon agreed on the distribution of the political positions in the country according to religious affiliation, known as the National Pact.
+Under the terms of this agreement between the various political and religious leaders of Lebanon, the president of the country must be a Maronite, the prime minister must be a Sunni, and the speaker of Parliament must be a Shia.
+This has further sustained a power balance which has been founded on religious-sectarian values.

-Most political parties are based on sectarian belongingness and represent their religion's interests.
+Many political parties are organized along sectarian lines and represent the interests of their respective religious communities.
 It is not rare to find the clergy involved in political activities, either as members or as leaders.

-Under the terms of an agreement known as the National Pact between the various political and religious leaders of Lebanon, the president of the country must be a Maronite, the prime minister must be a Sunni, and the speaker of Parliament must be a Shia.
-This has further sustained a power balance which has been founded on religious-sectarian values.

 Since Lebanon is a country that is ruled by a sectarian system, family matters such as marriage, divorce and inheritance are handled by the religious authorities representing a person's faith.
 The modern Lebanese state regulates the intersection between rights, sex, and kinship through the simultaneous application of civil and personal status law and through civil institutions that provide oversight over the legal system as a whole.
 Calls for civil marriage are unanimously rejected by the religious authorities but civil marriages conducted in another country are recognized by Lebanese civil authorities.
 In the case of Lebanon, many Lebanese couples therefore conducted their civil marriage in Cyprus, which became a well-known destination for such instances.